digitalfox/pydici/README.markdown

         ./manage.py syncdb
         ./manage.py migrate

-    After that you can update to to a newer version of pydici by running:
+    After that you can update to to a newer version of pydici then :

+        ./manage.py migrate auth
+        ./manage.py migrate contenttypes
-        ./manage.py migrate --fake
+        ./manage.py migrate --fake  # for internal pydici apps

     Once this is done, future updates will be handled as situation #1.